bearichan/thesis_SFV/README.md

   NN_predict.py is the script to score all flip-flops using the model above

+  train_Set_score.csv is the data set built for training

-  .csv file is the sample data for demo
+  NN_syncfifo.csv file is the sample data for demo

 - riscv_formal_verificaiton